What Is Washing Soda?

 11. Restore Silverware & Silver Jewelry

 Washing soda can help you restore shine to your silverware and silver jewelry!
-Soak your silver in a regular solution of washing soda for about 15 minutes or so.
+Put a sheet of aluminum foil in your sink or basin, then soak your silver in a regular solution of washing soda for about 15 minutes or so with the foil.
 The tarnish will melt away before your eyes!
-After soaking, rinse the items thoroughly and buff with a clean microfiber cloth.
+After soaking, rinse the items thoroughly andย buff with a clean microfiber cloth.

 12. Kill Moss On Your Walkways